filswan/swan-doc/multichain.storage/developer-quickstart/sdk/js-mcs-sdk-for-staging/upload-files.md

 `upload(fileArray, options)`

-You can use the upload function to upload an array of file(s) to FilSwan IPFS gateway.
+You can use the upload function to upload an array of file(s) to Swan IPFS gateway.
 The array holds a list of objects, and returns an array of response objects.
 Using `fs` is a simple way to read the file data.
 The options object is also optional to customize the upload.

 ```
 require('dotenv').config()